 Moreover, pumping facilities have to be operated in some areas in order to prevent lakes from forming above ground as a result of mine subsidence.
 Last but not least, groundwater purification facilities are operated in former mining areas to protect the groundwater.
 This active pit water and groundwater management cannot be discontinued after coal mining has ceased; it is a task that has to be performed in perpetuity.

 The RAG-Stiftung is greatly reducing the financial strain on the public sector by financing the perpetual mine management obligations with income from the foundation’s assets (i.e. income from its capital and holdings).
 The foundation’s assets that are available for this purpose mainly consist of assets that were generated by coal mining in the affected regions.
 This is because Evonik Industries AG and Vivawest GmbH have their origins in coal mining and the former RAG Group.

 In the unlikely case that the RAG-Stiftung’s assets do not suffice to finance these tasks, the federal government and the governments of the two coal-mining states have guaranteed that they will supply the required funds.
 The RAG-Stiftung is working to make sure no shortfall occurs.

 Supporting education, science and culture

 In addition to funding perpetual obligations, the RAG-Stiftung has the purpose of financing educational, scientific and cultural projects in the Ruhr and Saar regions, provided they are related to the coal-mining industry.
-For example, the RAG-Stiftung funds training programmes for teenagers in the former Ruhr and Saar mining regions and supports scientific research regarding the consequences of Germany’s coal mining activities.
+Please click here for more information.

 We are doing our part to support the transformation of the former mining regions.